tinystruct/smalltalk/README.md

 * <a href="http://localhost:777/?q=talk">http://localhost:777/?q=talk </a><br />

-If you want to talk with @ChatGPT, please type @ChatGPT in your topic of the conversation.
+If you want to talk with @ChatGPT, please type @ChatGPT in your topic of the conversation when you set up the topic.

 Demonstration
 ---